I get why you’re here – you’re trying to get one last drop out of summer by travelling to Barcelona in September.

 It wouldn’t be La Mercè without a massive explosion of fireworks.

-The biggest spectacles are held on the 23rd and 24th at 10:00 pm in the Barceloneta beach neighbourhood.
+The biggest spectacles are held at 10:00 pm in the Barceloneta beach neighbourhood.
 You’ll get the best views from the Espigon de Gas, a mini peninsula in the area.
 Get there early.

 Barcelona September Concerts